Skip to main content

 LDTA/6000 Unauthorised disposals

-The introduction of a separate tax rate for unauthorised disposals is aimed primarily at deterring unauthorised disposals rather than raising tax revenue.
-The WRA will be responsible for determining the level of compliance and enforcement activity it undertakes in relation to unauthorised disposals.
-It is anticipated the WRA’s focus will be on larger unauthorised waste sites and may also extend to regular and persistent fly-tippers.
+The separate tax rate for unauthorised disposals, is aimed primarily at deterring these disposals than raising tax revenue.
+We’re responsible for determining the level of compliance and enforcement activity we undertake in relation to unauthorised disposals.

 LDTA/6010 The charging condition